Ayu-shTiwari/VoiceFlow/README.md

     B -->|Plays the Audio| G[You Hear the Response];
 ```
 ## 📖 Usage Guide
+- **API_Keys Configuration:** Validate your keys first to unlock chat Session.

-- **Starting a Conversation:** Click the microphone button to start recording, speak your message, and click the button again to stop.
+- **Starting a Conversation:** Click the microphone button to start recording, speak your message.
-- **New Session:** Click the "New Chat" button in the top-right corner to start a fresh conversation.
+- **New Session:** Click the "New Chat" button in the top-right corner config button to start a fresh conversation.
-- **Continue a Session:** Simply use the URL with the `session_id` in it to pick up a conversation where you left off.
+- **Continue a Session:** Simply use the URL with the `session_id` in it to pick up a conversation where you left off or you can look for that session in left sidebar.

 #### Session Management
 - **New Session**: Visit `http://localhost:8000` for a new conversation